 After the Maastricht Treaty, the customs broker activity becomes secondary.
 With a visionary outlook, the company had been exploring new possibilities: renewing its business model, Ferrari expands to further international markets in the U.S. and Asia, with significant investments in new branches openings.

-The most popular services are air-freight forwarding and customs procedures consulting, while new integrated logistics, quality control and after-sales services are created ad hoc to support the activities of major customers.
+The most popular services are air-freight forwarding and customs procedures consulting, while new tailor-made services such as integrated logistics, quality control and after-sales services are created ad hoc to support the activities of major customers.

 Ferrari consolidates the power of its network and confirms its worldwide industry leadership: new major openings in the United States in Los Angeles and Miami are carried out, and – in joint venture with Hecny Group (China) – the company strengthens its position on Asian markets, also initiating partnerships with Valex Logistics (South Korea) and Lemuir Express (India).